 The price of RFID tags range between a few cents for individual tags to over 100 dollars for bundles.
 The price varies based on several factors including the type of tag, the number of tags required, the intended application of the tag and whether or not it is purchased with a reader or other sensors.
 Generally, the more specialized the tag required is the more expensive it will be.

-Find RFID Tags Based on Frequency
+Find RFID Tags By Frequency

 These RFID tags are the standard for the International Telecommunication Union (ITU) Region 1, which is comprised of Europe, Africa, the Middle East, the Persian Gulf, and Russia.
 These RFID tags are battery powered and have the ability to be read from a distance of 65.61 to 328.08 ft.
 (20 to 100 m) at a high-speed.
 These tags have the ability to be activated by an RFID reader when they are in range by broadcasting their unique IDs (conventional).
 They can also function as beacons by continuously broadcasting a signal that can be used for real time location systems.